Mossel Bay Adventures - What is there to do in Mossel Bay?

 Next, it’s time for some adventure activities!

-For that extra adrenaline kick, dip beneath the surface for an encounter with a great white shark or go further down below for a scuba diving adventure.
+For that extra adrenaline kick, dip beneath the surface for an encounter with a great white shark (shark cage diving) or go further down below for a scuba diving adventure.

-Another great way to view the sea life is from above on a scenic flight.
-Next, head inland to the fynbos riches of Outeniqua Mountains for an abseiling or rock climbing adventure.
+Another great way to view the sea life is from above on a zipline or scenic flight.
+Next, head inland to the fynbos riches of the Outeniqua Mountains for an abseiling or rock climbing adventure.

 There is so much to do in Mossel Bay that you are likely to visit this laid back paradise more than once!